nasebah/arabic-text-summarization/README.md

-the main two are: **NLTK and sPacy** because but i choose NLTK
+the main two are: **NLTK and sPacy** because but I choose NLTK

  - **NLTK library**
 I used NLTK library to remove HTML tags, punctuations, and symbols from text.
-Also i used to define stop words.
+Also I used to define stop words.

 2. Text Summarization